How to make "All Paracord" Acopian BirdSavers; using paracord for the top horizontal piece, as well as for the vertical pieces.

 This All Paracord method of making BirdSavers works for any size BirdSavers, such as the tiny 3 vertical cord BirdSavers in the BirdSavers Tying Technique video, but it also works for BirdSavers as large as even 50 vertical cords and 20 feet or more in height!

-When you are finished, please send us some photos.
+When you are finished, please let us know where your DIY BirdSavers are located.
+And even send us some photos.
 We would love to see your BirdSavers!
 Thanks. dizzybird@birdsavers.com